Community Leadership Course for Veterans™ (CLCV™) is a program for veterans in the region.

-The Community Leadership Course for Veterans™ (CLCV™) initiative aims to leverage the skills and experiences of post-9/11 veterans for the betterment of the broader Pittsburgh region.
-CLCV™ is a newer offering of our thirty-eight year old organization which is recognized as the premier source for identification and connection of leaders across sectors with issues, each other, and with community needs/opportunities.
+The Community Leadership Course for Veterans™ (CLCV™) is a nationally recognized program that aims to leverage the skills and experiences of military veterans for the betterment of the broader Pittsburgh region.

 At least two letters of recommendation from individuals that are familiar with the applicant’s abilities and skills, are strongly recommended at the time of application.

-Due to the contributions of regional philanthropic organizations and Leadership Pittsburgh alumni, this course is being made available for a nominal tuition fee of $300.
+Due to the contributions of regional philanthropic organizations and Leadership Pittsburgh Inc. alumni, this course is being made available for a nominal tuition fee of $300.
 Tuition will be due upon acceptance.
 No application fee is required.
 The Leadership Pittsburgh Inc. Board of Directors does not want tuition to be a barrier to your application, as such scholarships may be made available.
-Please contact Krissy DeShetler (Krissy@lpinc.org) for questions regarding tuition.

 LPInc. strongly encourages COVID-19 vaccinations and is a mask-friendly organization.
 LPInc. will continue to monitor local, state and national guidelines, including CDC guidelines, leading up to each in-person event and will share any updates to our policy as needed.
 Please note that masks, proof of a COVID-19 vaccination or a negative COVID-19 test (taken within 72 hours of an event) may be required for entry into some sessions/events should the venue host require such.
 Ample advance notice would be provided.